MeteoSwiss/opendata/blog/2024-12-17-first-blog-post.md

 ---
-slug: first-blog-post
+slug: new-home-documentation
-title: First Blog Post
+title: New Home for Documentation
 authors: [stefanoderbolz]
 tags: [hola, docusaurus]
 ---

-This page is the new home of the Open Data documentation of MeteoSwiss.
+This page is the new home of the [Open Data documentation](/docs/data) of MeteoSwiss.

 <!-- truncate -->